 The International Academic Programs (IAP) office offers more than 200 programs spanning six continents for students of all majors.
-Courses through IAP programs can count toward degree requirements, allowing students to stay on track for graduation.
+Study abroad courses can count toward degree requirements, allowing students to stay on track for graduation.
+Many programs offer internship, research, and service-learning components.
 Scholarships, grants, and financial aid are available.

-IAP collaborates with academic units and colleges across campus to offer safe, accessible, and high-quality study abroad and domestic study away programs that are geared for students' specific academic disciplines, and that foster academic, personal, and professional growth.
-All approved UW-Madison programs share policies, procedures, and best practices, and are featured on the Study Abroad Program Search. studyabroad.wisc.edu
+IAP collaborates with academic units across campus to offer safe, accessible, and high-quality study abroad and domestic study away programs that foster academic, personal, and professional growth.
+Additionally, IAP works in close partnership with study abroad offices within the College of Agricultural and Life Sciences and the Wisconsin School of Business to administer programs geared specifically for their academic disciplines. studyabroad.wisc.edu